 Our success depends, among other things, on the extent to which reimbursement can be obtained from healthcare payers for procedures performed with our products.
 In the United States, we are dependent upon favorable decisions by CMS for Medicare reimbursement, individual managed care organizations, private insurers and other payers.
 These decisions may be revised from time to time, which could affect reimbursement for procedures performed using our devices.
 In May 2017, CMS granted a C-code for the use of HIFU for prostate tissue ablation, effective July 1st, 2017.
 This C-code covers hospital practical fees.
 We are currently in discussion with private insurers to advance on the reimbursement of HIFU procedures for prostate tissue ablation.
 Outside the United States, and in particular in the European Union and Japan, third-party reimbursement is generally conditioned upon decisions by national health authorities.
 In the European Union, there is no harmonized procedure for obtaining reimbursement and, consequently, we must seek regulatory approval in each Member State.
 Procedures performed with our HIFU devices are not reimbursed in the European Union with the exception of Italy, Germany, in the United Kingdom (where procedures are partially reimbursed by either public healthcare systems or private insurers and in France under certain conditions).
-On April 18, 2014, the French healthcare government authorities announced the reimbursement of prostate cancer treatment procedures using HIFU as part of an innovative process to further validate breakthrough therapies and to accelerate their related reimbursement process, French healthcare government authorities will review the clinical data gathered following this decision in view of granting definitive reimbursement for HIFU.
+On April 18, 2014, the French healthcare government authorities announced the reimbursement of prostate cancer treatment procedures using HIFU as part of an innovative process to further validate breakthrough therapies and to accelerate their related reimbursement process based on clinical trials and data registries.
+HIFU patients are still being treated and entered into the dedicated registry.
+Under this innovative process, French healthcare government authorities will review the clinical data gathered following this decision in view of granting definitive reimbursement for HIFU.
 However, we cannot guarantee that a definitive reimbursement code will be granted.